doerfli/reeper/README.md

 # Reeper

-This repository contains a self-hosted recipe web application implemented in ruby on rails.
+This repository contains a self-hosted recipe web application implemented in Ruby On Rails.

 Runtime docker images are available.